yeahdongcn/kustohelmize/examples/README.md

               key: manager.probe.port
         ```

-    1. The emitted helm template (args section) will be
+    1. The emitted helm template will be

       ```yaml
           - args: